project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

     the Matter specification's "Onboarding Payload" section for more details on commissioning data.

+    For the optional `CastingPlayer` / Commissioner-Generated Passcode User Directed Commissioning (UDC) feature, Commissioning Data `DataProvider` needs to be updated post Casting Client initialization.
+In this scenario, the `CastingPlayer` generates a Passcode and displays it for the user.
+The user enters the Passcode into the Casting Client UX.
+The Casting Client generates a PAKE verifier based upon this Passcode and enters commissioning mode using this PAKE verifier.
+The APIs needed for this update are described below.
+See the Matter specification’s UDC section for more information on the Commissioner-Generated Passcode feature.

     On Linux, define a function `InitCommissionableDataProvider` to initialize a `LinuxCommissionableDataProvider` that can provide the required values to the `CastingApp`.